FahimShahriyaar/Disaster_Management/README.md

 installation:
 1. install nodejs runtime
 2. install angular CLI
+3. install node_modules in both frontend & backend [npm install]
-3. run frontend: [npm start] it will opened at port 4200
+4. run frontend: [npm start] it will opened at port 4200
-4. run backendL: [npm start] it will opened at port 3000
+5. run backendL: [npm start] it will opened at port 3000